Reflected XSS in Advanced Custom Fields Plugins Affecting 2+ Million Sites

 This blog post is about the Advanced Custom Fields free and pro plugin vulnerability.
 If you’re an Advanced Custom Fields free and pro user, please update the plugin to at least version 6.1.6.
 The security fix also backported on version 5.12.6.

-Patchstack Developer and Business Plan users are protected from the vulnerability.
+Patchstack Developer and Enterprise Plan users are protected from the vulnerability.

 You can also sign up for the Patchstack Community plan to be notified about vulnerabilities as soon as they become disclosed.